CodeWizrd001/Assignments/S5/OSTheory/Assignment_3/Q1/README.md

 Interprocess communication between unrelated processes

-The ftok , msgget , msgget and msgrevc commands are used to create and use the message queeus
+The ftok , msgget , msgget and msgrevc commands are used to create and use the message queues

 ## Files :
 ```